mawiseman/mawiseman.github.io/_posts/2020-01-09-atlassian-confluence-deployment-plan-template.markdown

 At the top of the page we need a Page Properties Macro.
 This is what will allow us to produce the deployment plan overview report.

-In the template I include all the valid status' of a deployment plan for reference.
+In the template I include all the valid statuses  of a deployment plan for reference.
 But you can see how the template helper text will be valuable as this deployment plan moves through each environment.

 ### Description of Change: Jira Issue/Filter Macro